Section

 Runnr.ai: Thomas found the WhatsApp-first architecture he’d wanted after Quicktext, but the longer he looked, the more concerns surfaced.
 Founded in 2022 by ex-Booking.com people in Utrecht, small team, $2.2M raised.
 The API documentation is complete and the PMS integration is bidirectional, but the AI makes promises to guests the front desk never approved, notifications come by email instead of in-app, and the quality hasn’t improved at the pace you’d expect.
 Pricing starts at €100/month in platform fees before WhatsApp costs, which makes the “€3/room” marketing misleading for smaller hotels.
 Industry gossip about a growth-and-exit strategy doesn’t help.
 The technical foundation is there, but the signals add up to a company chasing scale over substance.
 6/10.

 Akia: Marc gave it another look and stands by his position.
-Built by ex-Facebook engineers, $12M raised, but no new funding since January 2023, which is a long time in this market.
+Built by ex-Facebook engineers, with around $12M raised across three rounds including a small follow-on in September 2024; a thin base for an AI race.
 The AI is capable, but hoteliers we’ve spoken to say it works “half the time for nuanced questions,” which matches what we saw.
 WhatsApp setup was described to us as “very complicated” by two separate properties.
 It’s American-built, American-hosted, and your guests’ passport data sits under US jurisdiction.
 European alternatives have closed the gap enough that the sovereignty trade-off is harder to justify than it was a year ago.
 5/10.

 Canary Technologies: Marc reviewed the other major American player.
 Big is an understatement: $175M raised, roughly $600M valuation, 20,000+ hoteliers, and a wall of industry awards.
 American hoteliers love it.
 But the guest messaging feels like an afterthought next to their core tipping and upsell products.
 Other hoteliers tell us about blurry ID photos in digital check-in and a robotic AI tone, which doesn’t inspire confidence for guest-facing communication.
 The European market fit is poor.
 Digital tipping doesn’t translate to European hospitality culture.
-Same jurisdiction concerns as Akia, amplified by scale.
+It set up a UK entity in Croydon in early 2024, which softens the jurisdiction question slightly, but the company and hosting remain American in substance, so the concerns are much like Akia’s, amplified by scale.
 5/10.

 What we agree on (mostly)